Fourth-generation warfare

-Fourth-generation warfare (4GW) is conflict characterized by a blurring of the lines between war and politics, combatants and civilians.
+Fourth-generation warfare (4GW) is conflict characterized by a blurring of the distinction between war and politics, and of the distinction between combatants and civilians.
+It is placed as succeeding the third generation in the five-generation model of military theory.

 The term was first used in 1980 by a team of United States analysts, including William S. Lind, to describe warfare's return to a decentralized form.
 In terms of generational modern warfare, the fourth generation signifies the nation states' loss of their near-monopoly on combat forces, returning to modes of conflict common in pre-modern times.

 The simplest definition includes any war in which one of the major participants is not a state but rather a violent non-state actor.
 Classical examples of this type of conflict, such as the slave uprising under Spartacus, predate the modern concept of warfare.

 Elements

 Fourth-generation warfare is defined as conflicts which involve the following elements: